-Adopt a pet: could you offer a home to Bandit?
+ADOPT A PET: could you offer a home to Bandit?

 Bandit is an intelligent dog and really does love learning new things and taking on fresh challenges.
 One of Bandit's favourite things to do is play ball in the compound with our volunteers.
 Since being at the home he has attended several training classes with volunteers.
 Bandit has been working under our behaviorist, who adopters will need to meet with to ensure his training is continued.
 Ideally Bandit will need an adopter who is experienced with large breed dogs and who will enjoy teaching him new things and keeping him both mentally and physically stimulated.

 Bandit lives life to the max and every day is a happy day for him.
 Please give this lad a chance and give him the fabulous home he deserves.
-If you’d be interested in adopting Bandit or for more information please visit: rspca-yorkhome.org.uk/adopt-an-animal/bandit/
+If you’d be interested in adopting Bandit or for more information please visit the RSPCA's York website here

 - The RSPCA York Animal Home is an independent animal shelter and relies upon the support and funding of our local supporters to allow us to rehome hundreds of cats, dogs, small animals and wildlife each year.
 To find out more visit www.rspca-yorkhome.org.uk